The Web Development Course People

 server that you e-mail to the general list

-This permits the professor and the 4 assistants to work
+This permits the professors and all MS assistants to work

 together on the problems.

-On the other hand, to discuss your site, your experiments, and your project, write to the professor and/or the MS assistant who will be reviewing your site each week.
+On the other hand, to discuss your site, your experiments, and your project, write to your professor and/or the MS assistant who will be reviewing your site each week.

 ws and we think that the

-question would interest everyone then the message will be made
+question would interest a larger group then the message will be

 Links to Demonstration Sites